MicrosoftDocs/security/zero-trust/deploy/overview.md

 :::image type="content" source="../media/diagram-zero-trust-security-elements.png" alt-text="Diagram of elements of visibility, automation, and orchestration in Zero Trust." border="false":::

-Organizations may differ in terms of where they are in the zero trust journey.
-The Zero Trust Guidance Center aims to provide you with various options to implement the framework depending on what stage you're in.
+Organizations may differ in terms of where they are in the Zero Trust journey.
+The Zero Trust Guidance Center aims to provide various options to implement the framework depending on what stage you're in.